Arm/Wheelchair Lap Cushion

 - Important Information

 Originally designed for wheelchairs, they also fit on some hospital armchairs.
-They can also be used as a small lap tray, for books, materials etc. Some CVA patients may rest their hands on top of the cushion.
+They can also be used as a small lap tray, for books, materials etc. Some CVA people may rest their hands on top of the cushion.
 This may help prevent oedema, as an alternative to a gutter armrest.

 There are two versions available: